-The three forms of LTI awards granted to our senior leaders, including the NEOs, are described below.
+The three forms of LTI awards granted to our senior leaders, including the NEOs, are described below:

+Stock Options

-Stock Options Objectives We view stock options as a form of long-term incentive that focuses and rewards executives for increasing our stock price.
+We view stock options as a form of long-term incentive that focuses and rewards executives for increasing our stock price.
 If the stock price does not increase from the level at the date of the grant, the stock options will have no value to the executives.

+Objectives

-Encourage our executives to focus on decisions that will lead to increases in the stock price for the long term Retain executive talent, since executives generally must remain with the company for three years following the date of the grant before they can exercise the stock options (with exceptions for certain terminations of employment), and the options have a ten-year term from the date of the grant Restricted Stock Units Objectives RSUs provide executives with the right to receive shares of our stock at the end of the three-year cliff-vesting period, generally subject to continued employment (with exceptions for certain terminations of employment).
+- Encourage our executives to focus on decisions that will lead to increases in the stock price for the long term - Retain executive talent, since executives generally must remain with the company for three years following the date of the grant before they can exercise the stock options (with exceptions for certain terminations of employment), and the options have a ten-year term from the date of the grant

+Restricted Stock Units

+RSUs provide executives with the right to receive shares of our stock at the end of the three-year cliff-vesting period, generally subject to continued employment (with exceptions for certain terminations of employment).
 Dividend equivalents are applied to outstanding RSUs and are paid out in shares of our stock at the same time the associated RSUs are paid out.

+Objectives

-Align the interests of executives with those of shareholders over the vesting period Retain executive talent Encourage stock ownership by delivering shares upon settlement Performance Award Units Objectives We award performance award units to enhance the alignment of executive pay with the value created for our shareholders.
+- Align the interests of executives with those of shareholders over the vesting period - Retain executive talent - Encourage stock ownership by delivering shares upon settlement

+Performance Award Units

+We award performance award units to enhance the alignment of executive pay with the value created for our shareholders.
 Performance award units provide executives with the right to receive shares of our stock after the end of the three-year performance vesting period.
 The number of shares paid, if any, is generally subject to continued employment (with exceptions for certain terminations of employment) and the company's total shareholder return over the performance period relative to the S&P 500 Group.
 Dividend equivalents are applied to outstanding performance award units and are paid out in shares of our stock at the same time the associated performance award units are paid.

+Objectives

-Align the interests of executives with those of shareholders over the performance vesting period Retain executive talent, as performance awards provide an opportunity for higher rewards when the company's total shareholder return results exceed the median of the S&amp;P 500 Group Encourage stock ownership by delivering shares upon settlement in accordance with the company's relative total shareholder return results The performance award unit vesting schedule is as follows: If the company's TSR for the 2017-2019 performance period is: Below the 25 th percentile of the S&P 500 Group At the 25 th percentile of the S&P 500 Group At the 50 th percentile of the S&P 500 Group At or above the 75 th percentile of the S&P 500 Group The number of shares of stock that will vest is: Zero 50% of the target number of units 100% of the target number of units 200% of the target number of units interpolation when the company's total shareholder return is between
+- Align the interests of executives with those of shareholders over the performance vesting period - Retain executive talent, as performance awards provide an opportunity for higher rewards when the company's total shareholder return results exceed the median of the S&P 500 - Encourage stock ownership by delivering shares upon settlement in accordance with the company's relative total shareholder return results

+The performance award unit vesting schedule is as follows:

+If the company's TSR for the 2018-2020 performance period is:

+Below the 25th percentile of the S&P 500 Group At the 25th percentile of the S&P 500 Group At the 50th percentile of the S&P 500 Group

+At or above the 75th percentile of the S&P 500 Group

+The number of shares of stock that will vest is:

+50% of the target number of units 100% of the target number of units 200% of the target number of units

+The number of shares that vest and are paid is determined by linear interpolation when the company's total shareholder return is between the 25th and 50th or between the 50th and 75th percentiles of the S&P 500 Group.